Local properties of good moduli spaces: Good moduli spaces for formal schemes

 \subsection{Local structure around closed points with linearly reductive stabilizer}

 We apply the results above to the case in which we are most interested in: $\cX$ is a noetherian Artin stack and $\xi \in |\cX|$ is a closed point with linearly reductive stabilizer.
-There is a closed immersion $\cG_{\xi} \hookarr \cX$ which, as in (\ref{local_substack}) induces a smooth, adic $S$-groupoid of locally noetherian schemes $\fR \rrarrows \fU$.
+Let $\cG_{\xi}$ be the residual gerbe of $\xi$ (see \cite[Section 11]{lmb}).
+There is a closed immersion $\cG_{\xi} \hookarr \cX$ which, as in (\ref{subsection-setup}), induces a smooth, adic formal $S$-groupoid $\fR \rrarrows \fU$.

-Since $\xi \in |\cX|$ has linearly reductive stabilizer (see \cite[Definition 12.12]{alper_good}), $\cG_{\xi}$ is cohomologically affine and $\phi_0: \cG_{\xi} \arr \Spec k(\xi)$ is a good moduli space.
-The nilpotent thickenings also admit good moduli spaces $\phi_n: \cX_n \arr Y_n$ and there is an induced morphism $q: \fU \arr \fY$.
+Since $\xi \in |\cX|$ has linearly reductive stabilizer (see \cite[Definition 12.12]{alper_good_arxiv}), $\cG_{\xi}$ is cohomologically affine and $\phi_0: \cG_{\xi} \arr \Spec k(\xi)$ is a good moduli space.
+The nilpotent thickenings also admit good moduli spaces $\phi_n: \cX_n \arr Y_n$ and there is an induced morphism $\fq: \fU \arr \fY$.